govuk-one-login/di-fec-ga4/README.md

 - `Generic Inbound Button`: When a user clicks on a button and it is an inbound link which is defined as any links that point to a domain that does match the domain of the current page
 - `Generic Outbound Links`: When a user clicks on a link and it is an outbound link, which is defined as any links that point to a domain that does not match the domain of the current page.
-- `Header Menu Bar`: When a user clicks on a link in the header menu Footer links: When a user clicks on a link within the footer [!NOTE] All links are automatically tracked.
+- `Header Menu Bar`: When a user clicks on a link in the header menu
+- `Footer Links`: When a user clicks on a link within the footer [!NOTE] All links are automatically tracked.
 But if you need to track a button, your element needs to have a specific attributes "data-nav" and "data-link"(e.g: Next) [!NOTE]

 ## Form Response Tracker

 Trigger by the submission of any form, this tracker will send to GA4 some data about the form details:

 - Type of field